American Ninja Warrior's Matt Iseman | Louder With Crowder

 I didn't even realize.

-I was watching it with my ex-girlfriend, I remember, when Nagano was the first guy to clown mine.
+I was watching it with my ex-girlfriend, I remember, when Nagano was the first guy to clown Mario.

 Mount Midoriyama.

-So we did Team USA versus Japan each of the past two years and the Japanese got skunked.
+So you did Team USA versus Japan each of the past two years, and the Japanese got skunked, just did awful.

 And I really looked at it differently where you realized these guys were crying for shame.